TaceoLabs/co-snarks/README.md

 To generate the witness, we execute the circuit with the secret-shared input obtained from the previous step.
 Additionally, computing nodes require networking configuration files and TLS key material.
-Examples of these configurations can be found in the `configs` directory and `key` materials in the keys directory.
+Examples of these configurations can be found in the [configs](/collaborative-circom/examples/configs) and key materials in the [keys](/collaborative-circom/examples/keys) directory.
 Refer to our [documentation](https://docs.taceo.io/network-config.html) for detailed configuration instructions.